Simulation-based cosmological inference from optically-selected galaxy clusters with $\texttt{Capish}$: Introduction

-As the volume and precision of cosmological datasets improve, simplified likelihood assumptions tend to break down\footnote{i.e., the underlying likelihood function is either unknown, unavailable, or computationally too expensive}, potentially compromising the robustness of inference.
-Working with next-generation survey data, which are not only high-volume but also high-precision, requires finer resolution in parameter space and more nuanced modeling of systematics.
-To address these limitations, the community is increasingly turning to Simulation-Based Inference (SBI), also known as Implicit-Likelihood Inference.
-From a methodological standpoint, SBI relies on (i) the generation of a synthetic dataset spanning a relevant range of cosmological and nuisance parameters, and (ii) learning the probabilistic relationship between the simulated observables and the latent parameters.
-Simulation-based inference has already been successfully applied to real datasets, e.g. DES \citep{Jeffrey2021sbi,Gatti2025dessbi,Prat2025dessbi}, KiDS \citep{Kramsta2025kidssbi}, SDSS \citep{Lemos2023simbigsdss}, and \textit{Planck} cluster number counts \citep{Zubeldia2025sbicl}, showing good agreement with analytic likelihood-based approaches while naturally accounting for stochastic effects beyond the limitations of Gaussian likelihood assumptions.
+As the volume and precision of cosmological datasets improve, simplified likelihood assumptions tend to break down\footnote{The underlying likelihood function is unknown, unavailable, or too expensive computationally.}, potentially compromising the robustness of inference.
+Working with next-generation survey data, which are not only high-volume but also high-precision, requires finer resolutions in parameter space and more nuanced modeling of systematics.
+To address these limitations, the community is increasingly turning to simulation-based inference (SBI), also known as implicit-likelihood inference.
+From a methodological standpoint, SBI relies on (i) the generation of a synthetic dataset spanning a relevant range of cosmological and nuisance parameters and (ii) learning the probabilistic relationship between the simulated observables and the latent parameters.

+Simulation-based inference has already been successfully applied to real datasets, for example, DES \citep{Jeffrey2021sbi,Gatti2025dessbi,Prat2025dessbi}, KiDS \citep{Kramsta2025kidssbi}, SDSS \citep{Lemos2023simbigsdss}, and \textit{Planck} cluster number counts \citep{Zubeldia2025sbicl}, showing good agreement with explicit-likelihood approaches while naturally accounting for stochastic effects beyond the limitations of Gaussian likelihood assumptions.
 Several proof-of-concept studies, validated on mock datasets \citep{Reza2022sbi,Reza2024sbi,Kosiba2025sbiCL,Cerardi2025Xray,Regamey2025sbicl,Saez2026clusterCNN}, have explored the potential of SBI from X-ray, SZ, and optical cluster samples, paving the way for the broader adoption of likelihood-free inference techniques in the analysis of current and upcoming cluster surveys.